Thanks for visiting Free Tours by Foot New York!

 Predominantly a dinner and jazz cruise company in New York City, Hornblower also offers a 1-hour sightseeing tour called the International Sightseeing Cruise that includes views of the Brooklyn Bridge, Statue of Liberty.

 This tour departs from South Street Seaport in Lower Manhattan.

 Hornblower offers a free app that can be downloaded at home or at the pier that has an audio tour for the ride in 9 languages.

 At 3 ½ out of 5 stars on TripAdvisor and Get Your Guide (see the reviews), Hornblower has the lowest review rating on our list.

 Even so, there are far more positive reviews than negative, indicating that most customers enjoy this cruise ship.

 Those who didn’t enjoy their experience complained that their boat is getting old and the seating isn’t as comfortable as it once may have been.

-A hop-on-hop-off ferry will allow you to cruise around the city at your leisure.
+A hop-on, hop-off ferry allows you to travel by water around the city at your leisure.

 The main advantage of this service is that you can use it whenever you wish within operational hours.

 You won’t be required to arrive at a specific time and plan your day around this boat tour!